jessamynsmith/Alexa/README.md

 WhatsMyColorIntent tell me my favorite color WhatsMyColorIntent tell me what my favorite color is
 ```

+The intents specified (MyColorIntents and WhatsMyColorIntent) are defined in file
+      <strong>IntentSchema.json</strong>

 These are the same as for the Node.js example.